What is it?

 - Other conditions.

-More evidence is needed to rate the effectiveness of lycium for these uses.
+More evidence is needed to rate the effectiveness of goji for these uses.

 Lycium contains chemicals that might help lower blood pressure and blood sugar.

-Lycium is POSSIBLY SAFE when taken by mouth.
+Goji is POSSIBLY SAFE when taken appropriately by mouth, short-term.
 It can cause some side effects such as nausea and vomiting.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Taking lycium during pregnancy is LIKELY UNSAFE.
+Pregnancy and breast-feeding: Taking goji by mouth during pregnancy is LIKELY UNSAFE.
 It contains a chemical, betaine, which could cause miscarriage.
-Don’t use lycium if you are pregnant or breast-feeding.
+Don’t use goji if you are pregnant or breast-feeding.

-Low blood pressure (hypotension): Lycium might lower blood pressure.
-If your blood pressure is already low, taking lycium might make it drop too much.
+Low blood pressure: Goji might lower blood pressure.
+If your blood pressure is already low, taking goji might make it drop too much.

-High blood pressure (hypertension): Lycium might lower blood pressure.
-It might cause blood pressure to drop too much if you are taking high blood pressure medications.
+High blood pressure: Goji might lower blood pressure.
+It might cause blood pressure to drop too much if you are taking medications for high blood pressure.

-Diabetes: Lycium root bark might lower blood sugar.
+Diabetes: Goji root bark might lower blood sugar.
 It might cause blood sugar to drop too much if you are taking medications for diabetes.
 Monitor your blood sugar levels carefully.

 Be cautious with this combination.